LarryWang2718/AI-Cube-Solver/README.md

 - Pattern databases are built on first run (may take a few minutes)
 - IDA* typically finds optimal solutions for random scrambles
-- IDDFS is slower but useful for validation

 ## Notes